HSA, FSA, HRA: Eligible and Ineligible Expenses

 Medicines, prescribed - Amounts paid for prescribed medicines and drugs are reimbursable.
 A prescribed drug is one which requires a prescription by a doctor for its use by an individual.
 The cost of insulin is also reimbursable.
 The cost of a prescribed drug brought in (or ordered and shipped) from another country cannot be reimbursed.
 The importation of prescribed drugs by individuals is illegal under federal law (even if allowed by state law).
 However, you can be reimbursed for the cost of a prescribed drug that you purchased and consumed in another country if the drug is legal in both the other country and the United States.
 See Over-the-counter medicines and drugs.

-Mentally retarded, special home for - The cost of keeping a mentally retarded person in a special home (not the home of a relative) on the recommendation of a psychiatrist to help the person adjust from life in a mental hospital to community living is reimbursable.
+Mentally handicapped, special home for - The cost of keeping a mentally disabled person in a special home (not the home of a relative) on the recommendation of a psychiatrist to help the person adjust from life in a mental hospital to community living is reimbursable.

 Mileage, Provider Fees - Mileage charges from the provider related to rendering care & patient observation for treatment plan development are covered.